 However, Twin Peaks is more than just the lookout point; it's the top of a 64-acre park that's full of beautiful trails and wildlife.
 Spend a little more time wandering around admiring the endangered Mission Blue Butterfly, the variety of birds, rabbits, and even coyotes.

 The controversial Mexican artist Diego Rivera completed his first work of art in the U.S. right here in San Francisco.
 His legacy in the city includes three large frescos in public spaces, and more murals that were inspired by his style, like those of Coit Tower.

-To see Rivera's original, colorful, towering masterpieces, head over to the City Club, the SF Art Institute, or the City College of San Francisco.
+To see Rivera's original, colorful, towering masterpieces, head over to the City Club, the SF Art Institute, or the SF Museum of Modern Art.
 You will be impressed by just how large and detailed they are, depicting historical figures and everyday Californians of that time.

 City Hall in San Francisco is a marvel of a building, from the outside and the inside.
 This is a great free attraction to visit, because it's within walking distance of so many museums, theaters, and great bars and restaurants.

 In addition, you will get to learn about San Francisco history while history is being made in that very building!
 The outside is distinguished by its columns and golden dome (the tallest in the US), while the inside is known for the grand marble staircase in the rotunda.
 Upstairs, you'll see busts of Harvey Milk and George Moscone, who were assassinated here in 1978.